10 Tips To Protect Your Eyes For Computer Users

-Weekdays in office are like sitting in your office chair staring at your computer for hours.
+Weekdays in the office are like sitting in your office chair staring at your computer for hours.
+Extended work with a digital screen affects your vision gives you eye strain, dry eyes, headaches.

 1. Adjust the Monitor

-You need to adjust how far you are watching the computer from.
-The distance should be around 20-26 inches from your eyes which is slightly far than what is required for written text.
+You need to adjust how far you are watching the computer.
+The distance should be around 20-26 inches from your eyes which is slightly far from what is required for written text.
 The monitor should be slightly lower than or at your eye level so that the center of the monitor is at least 10 inches lower than your eye level.

 2. Adjust your Computer Display Setting